lipemat/advanced-sidebar-menu/readme.txt

 * Improved JavaScript structure.

 = 8.0.4 =
-* Improve styles when used with Beaver Builder.
+* Improved styles when used with Beaver Builder.
 * Require WordPress version 5.0.0+.

 = 8.0.3 =